Multicalibration Yields Better Matchings: Introduction

-For instance, consider the problem of choosing the best out of $k$ actions.
-The randomness of the environment is represented by $(V, X) \sim \cD$ where $X \in \mathbb{R}^d$ represents context/features that can be used to guide the decision, and $V \in [0,1]^k$ contains the actions' rewards.
-If we know $\cD$, then the value-maximizing strategy entails choosing $\argmax \E{V_i|X}$; however, in applications, we can only base our decision on a predictor $\gamma: \mathbb{R}^d \rightarrow [0, 1]^k$ of such quantity, generated by some black-box machine learning routine.
-Clearly, we are free to apply many decision rules to $\gamma(X) \in [0,1]^k$, the most natural one being the $\argmax$.
+{As a first example, } consider the problem of choosing the best out of $d$ actions. {The environment is modeled by a pair of random vectors $(V, X) \sim \cD$, where $X \in \mathbb{R}^n$ represents context/features that can be used to guide the decision, and $V \in [0,1]^d$ contains the actions' rewards.} If we know $\cD$, then the value-maximizing strategy entails choosing $\argmax \E{V_i|X}$; however, in applications, we can only base our decision on a predictor $\gamma: \mathbb{R}^n \rightarrow [0, 1]^d$ of such quantity, generated by some black-box machine learning routine.
+Clearly, we are free to apply many decision rules to $\gamma(X) \in [0,1]^d$, the most natural one being the $\argmax$.
 However, it is fairly easy to construct examples where even unbiased estimators may perform arbitrarily badly.

-Consider, for instance, two deterministic arms, one with value $1$ and the other with value $\nicefrac 1{\eps}$, while the context $X$ is drawn independently in $[0,1]$.
-The estimator $\gamma$ that is always correct on the first action, but outputs $\nicefrac 1{\eps^2}$ for the second arm if $X \in [0,\eps]$ and zero otherwise, is unbiased (when taking the expectation with respect to $X$), but correctly guesses the relative ordering of the two actions with a probability $\eps$ that can be arbitrarily small.
-In particular, the naive decision rule ``always choose the second action'' strictly dominates the apparently optimal one of taking the action with the largest predicted value.
+To illustrate this point, let $\varepsilon$ be an arbitrarily small parameter, and consider two deterministic arms, one with value $1$ and the other with value $\nicefrac 1{\eps}$, while the context $X$ is drawn independently and uniformly in $[0,1]$.
+Denote with $\gamma$ the estimator that is always correct on the first action, but outputs $\nicefrac 1{\eps^2}$ for the second arm if $X \in [0,\eps]$ and $0$ otherwise.
+By definition, $\gamma$ estimates the first arm perfectly; for the second arm (whose value is deterministically $\nicefrac{1}{\eps}$), $\gamma$ has value $0$ with probability $1-\eps$ and $\nicefrac{1}{\eps^2}$ with the remaining probability.
+Consequently, the expected value of the predictor for the second arm is exactly $\nicefrac{1}{\eps}$, so that the predictor $\gamma$ is indeed unbiased.
+Now observe that the second arm strictly dominates the first, with the gap in utility between the two arms growing arbitrarily large as $\eps \rightarrow 0$.
+However, making a choice trusting the predictor's values results in choosing the suboptimal first arm with probability $1-\eps$.
+In particular, the naive decision rule ``always choose the second action'' strictly dominates the apparently optimal one of taking the action with largest predicted value.